niktrix/ethvm-dev-kit/README.md

 }
 ```

+### Windows 10

+Windows 10 is becoming a very sexy operating system to develop also with classical *nix applications.

+Although, there are some caveats we need to take care of, at the point while we were testing, we found the following issues:

+* **go-ethereum**: Docker doesn't build properly the image [(reason here)](https://github.com/ethereum/go-ethereum/issues/16828).
+To solve it, for now, is to use the uploaded version on Docker Hub (so point to the following image: `enkryptio/go-ethereum:latest`)
+* **traefik**: The image uses a shared mounted volume, depending on the installed version you have of docker, it may not init properly.
+[In this thread here's the solution](https://github.com/docker/for-win/issues/1829) (basically, if you use PowerShell, set the environment variable `$Env:COMPOSE_CONVERT_WINDOWS_PATHS=1`).

 ### Setup a local DNS

 Internally, this `docker-compose.yaml` uses the great and the mighty [`traefik`](https://traefik.io/) as a frontend proxy.
 By default, all of the services are exposed under the local domain `.lan`.

-So, we recommend you to have a local DNS service like `DNSmasq` (instructions for [OSX](https://gist.github.com/ogrrd/5831371) or [Linux](https://wiki.archlinux.org/index.php/dnsmasq)) to resolve custom domains and to have access directly to the services with the specified domain (alternatively, you can open ports just like a regular `docker-compose` and access those with `localhost`).
+So, we recommend you to have a local DNS service like `DNSmasq` (instructions for [OSX](https://gist.github.com/ogrrd/5831371), [Linux](https://wiki.archlinux.org/index.php/dnsmasq) or [Windows](http://www.orbitale.io/2017/12/05/setup-a-dnsmasq-equivalent-on-windows-with-acrylic.html)) to resolve custom domains and to have access directly to the services with the specified domain (alternatively, you can open ports just like a regular `docker-compose` and access those with `localhost`).

 ## Developing